 There is a well-established competitive dance scene in New Zealand with competitions running in the weekends during the months of April to November.
 The highlight each year is the New Zealand Open Dancesport Championships, generally held over the Labour Day long weekend in October.

-To dance competitively, you must register with the New Zealand Dance & Dancesport Council.
+To dance competitively, you must register with the New Zealand Recreational Dance Inc (NZRDI) and/or New Zealand Ballroom Dance Council (NZBDC).
 There are six age groups.